citp/privacy-policy-historical/l/la/laf/lafayette.edu.md

-> *The following text is extracted and transformed from the lafayette.edu privacy policy that was archived on 2013-12-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131225064951id_/http%3A//www.lafayette.edu/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the lafayette.edu privacy policy that was archived on 2014-06-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140626025230id_/http%3A//www.lafayette.edu/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy · Lafayette College · Lafayette College
+# Privacy Policy · Lafayette College

 #### [](http://www.lafayette.edu/wp-content/uploads/2010/05/students_on_computers-privacypolicy.jpg)